Approximating Persistent Homology for Large Datasets

-To quantize the mean persistence measures as discussed in Section \ref{sec:pm}, we use the resulting computed mean persistence measure and Fréchet mean diagrams to initialize 1 centroid at $(0.05,0.35)$, 4 centroids around $(0.07,0.2)$ and 2 centroids around $(0.04,0.1)$, and then apply the quantization algorithm in \cite{divol-2021-estimation,10.1214/21-EJS1834}.
+To quantize the mean persistence measures, we use the resulting computed mean persistence measure and Fréchet mean diagrams to initialize 1 centroid at $(0.05,\, 0.35)$, 4 centroids around $(0.07,\, 0.2)$ and 2 centroids around $(0.04,\, 0.1)$, and then apply the quantization algorithm in \cite{divol-2021-estimation,10.1214/21-EJS1834}.
 Figure \ref{fig:quan-knot} shows the quantized persistence diagram of the mean persistence measure.

 \paragraph{Lock.} The point cloud is roughly composed of three parts, with one tube in the center and two caps on two sides.
 Each cap can be viewed as a closed surface of genus 4.
 Thus the underlying manifold for Lock is homeomorphic to the connected sum of a torus and two surfaces of genus 4, which is essentially a closed surface of genus 9.
 The original point cloud consists of $N = 460,592$ points, which again is too large to compute persistent homology on directly.
 We subsample $B = 30$ subsets, each consisting of $n = 9,000$ points from the original set and compute their 1-dimensional persistence diagrams.
 The mean persistence measure and Fréchet mean of persistence diagrams are presented in Figure \ref{fig:lock}.
 From the Fréchet mean persistence diagram we can easily see the point with the largest persistence.
 This point corresponds to the largest circle in the central tube.
 Right below the top point there are 8 points corresponding to 8 circles which bound holes on the caps.
 In theory, there should be 18 circles generating the 1-dimensional homology of the underlying manifold.
 However, the remaining 9 circles are of small radii and are mixed up with noisy circles generated by VR filtration.
 The middle cluster and bottom cluster in the mean persistence measure are consistent with results shown in Fréchet mean.
 The only difference is that the top cluster is not obvious (in very shallow yellow).
 This is a matter of visualization as there is only one point at the top in each persistence diagram and they cannot concentrate as a cluster compared to other group of points.